 Located a short walk from Gloucester Cathedral is the Bishop Hooper Memorial is a pretty historic monument in St Mary’s Square.
-The best way to find this is by passing through Saint Mary’s Gate to the west of the main building.
-This is found in the gardens of St Mary de Lode Church and is quite impressive.
+The best way to find this is by passing through Saint Mary’s Gate to the west of the principal building.
+You can find this in the gardens of St Mary de Lode Church and is quite impressive.

-The monument commemorates Bishop Hooper who was burnt at the stake in 1555.
-He was killed because of his protestant religious beliefs.
-This memorial was built in between the years of 1861-63.
-The monument includes a statue of the bishop facing to the east as well as many decorative features.
+The monument commemorates Bishop Hooper, who they burnt at the stake in 1555.
+They killed John Hopper because of his protestant religious beliefs.
+They built this memorial in between the years of 1861 and 1863.
+The monument includes a statue of the bishop facing to the east, and many decorative features.

-John Hooper was a Protestant reformer in Tudor period of history, he was made an Anglican Bishop of Gloucester.
-Also known as Johan Hoper was born in 1495 an English Bishop, a Protestant reformer and a Protestant martyr.
+John Hooper was a Protestant reformer in the Tudor period of history.
+They made him an Anglican Bishop of Gloucester.
+Also known as Johan Hooper was born in 1495, an English Bishop, a Protestant reformer and a Protestant martyr.
 He was a proponent of the English Reformation when the Church of England broke away from the authority of the Pope and the Roman Catholic Church.

-When Queen Mary I ascended to the throne in 1553 John was doomed, Mary was a Catholic Queen.
+When Queen Mary I ascended to the throne in 1553.
+It doomed John.
+Mary was a Catholic Queen.

 Execution by burning at the stake

-The Bishop was killed on February 9, 1555, two years into Mary’s reign.
-This happened outside of the Cathedral in St Mary’s Square, the charges were for heresy.
+They killed the Bishop on February 9, 1555, two years into Mary’s reign.
+This happened outside of the Cathedral in St Mary’s Square.
+The charges were for heresy.
 Heresy is any belief or theory that is strongly at variance with established beliefs.
-In particular the accepted beliefs of a church or religious organization, The Catholic Faith in this instance.
+In particular, the accepted beliefs of a church or religious organisation, The Catholic Faith.

 His execution supposedly took three attempts to kill him.
-Bishop Hooper is supposed to have cried out ‘For God’s love good people, give me more fire!’ during his execution.
-This was quite the spectacle with around 7000 people witnessing his final moments.
-During the foundation excavations, a charred wooden stake was found.
-This can now be found in the Gloucester Life Museum.
+They say Bishop Hooper cried out, ‘For God’s love, good people, give me more fire!’ during his execution.
+This was quite the spectacle with around 7000 people witnessing his last moments.
+During the foundation excavations, they found a charred wooden stake.
+We can now find this in the Gloucester Life Museum.
 Was it the stake they burned him on?